 DENVER — A federal judge in Colorado on April 18 granted the federal government’s early motion for summary judgment, finding that two defendant companies in a cost-recovery action brought under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) are corporate successors to mining companies that conducted operations at the Commodore Waste Rock Pile Superfund site (United States v.
 Pioneer Natural Resources Co., et al., No. 17-cv-0168-WJM-NYW, D. Colo., 2018 U.S. Dist.
 LEXIS 65256).

 PITTSBURGH — MarkWest Liberty Midstream & Resources LLC and Ohio Gathering Co.
 LLC (collectively MarkWest) on April 23 agreed to pay a $691,000 civil penalty and complete three environmental projects to resolve allegations from the federal government, state of Pennsylvania and the Pennsylvania Department of Environmental Protection for excessive emissions of volatile organic compounds (VOCs) from two of its facilities, according to a complaint and consent decree filed in Pennsylvania federal court (United States, et al. v.
 MarkWest Liberty Midstream & Resources LLC, et al., No. 18-cv-520, W.D.
 Pa.).

-NEW ORLEANS — A Fifth Circuit U.S. Court of Appeals panel on Feb.
-14 overruled arguments by the federal government and CITGO Petroleum Corp. to a federal judge in Louisiana’s ruling that the company should pay an $81 million civil penalty for violating the Clean Water Act following a 2006 oil spill lacked merit (United States of America v.
+NEW ORLEANS — A Fifth Circuit U.S. Court of Appeals panel on April 20 denied CITGO Petroleum Corp.’s request for an en banc review of a Feb.
+14 ruling in which it found that the company’s objections to the imposition of an $81 million civil penalty under the Clean Water Act (CWA) for a 2006 oil spill lacked merit (United States of America v.
 CITGO Petroleum Corp., No. 16-30515, 5th Cir.).